LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

    Failures:
    1) transmission processor returns id in object
       Message:
-      AssertionError: Expected "actual" to be strictly unequal to: undefined
+         Expected "actual" to not equal undefined

 The object returned from ``processor`` doesn't have an ``id`` property.
 We need to split the transmission on ``'::'`` and then add that value to the object